-We invite queries about writing single book reviews or multi-book review essays.
-Contact Leo Coleman at firstname.lastname@example.org for more information.
+We invite queries about writing single book reviews or multi-book review essays about books published in the last three years.
+Contact Matt Canfield and Smoki Musaraj at firstname.lastname@example.org for more information, or to propose a book for review.
 PoLAR expects potential reviewers to have received their PhD in Anthropology or a related field, or to have evidence of relevant publications or expertise.

 PoLAR: Books Received